Elder Futhark

 In Scandinavia, beginning in the late 8th century, the script was simplified to the Younger Futhark, while the Anglo-Saxons and Frisians instead extended it, giving rise to the Anglo-Saxon futhorc.
 Both the Anglo-Saxon futhorc and the Younger Futhark remained in use during the Early and the High Middle Ages respectively, but knowledge of how to read the Elder Futhark was forgotten until 1865, when it was deciphered by Norwegian scholar Sophus Bugge.

 Description

-The Elder Futhark (named after the initial phoneme of the first six rune names: F, U, Þ, A, R and K) has 24 runes, often arranged in three groups of eight runes; each group is called an ætt (pl. ættir).
-In the following table, each rune is given with its common transliteration:
+The Elder Futhark is named after the initial phoneme of the first six rune names: /f/, /u/, /ð/, /ɑ/, /r/, and /k/ corresponding with ᚠ, ᚢ, ᚦ, ᚨ, ᚱ, and ᚲ respectively.
+It has 24 runes, often arranged in three groups of eight runes; each group is in modern times called an ætt (pl. ættir; meaning 'clan, group', although sometimes thought to mean eight).
+What the groups were originally called remains unknown.
+In the following table, each rune is given with its common transliteration and phoneme: